-The R7495B Controller must be mounted in a non-hazardous area.
+The R7495D Controller must be mounted in a non-hazardous area.
 The optional Q4004 Mounting Cage is designed to hold up to eight modules in a 19 inch instrument rack.
-Other mounting cages are available to accommodate 1, 2, 3, 4 or 6 units.
-These mounting cages can also house voltage converters and other micro-module equipment that is used in conjunction with the R7495B Controller as part of the total protection system.
+Other mounting cages are available to accommodate 1, 2, 3, or 4 units.
+These mounting cages can also house relay output modules, voltage converters, or other micro-module equipment that is used in conjunction with the R7495D Controller as part of the total protection system.
 See Figure 18 for illustration and dimensions.